-The second poll question then looked at the effect on Record-to-Report as the result of utilizing formal quality tools to streamline the process.
+The second poll question then looked at the effect of Record-to-Report as the result of utilizing formal quality tools to streamline the process.
 A large percentage (57%) of the responding companies have experienced significant improvements in this area, while 29% report a moderate level of improvement.
 Just 14% said that the improvements were on a limited basis.

 Some of the poll comments from Peeriosity members related to this topic include the following:

 Food Products Member: We have not fully implemented Lean or Six Sigma processes.
 Implementation has been started with a focus on waste.
-Over 150 tasks were identified and over 100 improvements were made to remove work, leverage automation or perform the work differently.
+Over 150 tasks were identified and over 100 improvements were made to remove work, leverage automation, or perform the work differently.
 Weekly meetings are conducted to track movement from idea to in process to complete.

-Consumer Products Member: Utilized a combination of Lean Six Sigma and other approaches, such as Theory of Constraints.
+Consumer Products Member: Utilized a combination of Lean Six Sigma and other approaches, such as the Theory of Constraints.

 Lean Six Sigma has achieved wide acceptance at large corporations across the globe because it delivers tangible results in a structured manner that is consistent and repeatable with a reasonable amount of effort.
 As companies continue to apply this proven methodology to different aspects of their Shared Services organization, including Record-to-Report, the benefits will be exponential as improvements spawn additional streamlining and innovation.